 #3.
 The Billy Goat Tavern

 Staying with that Belushi theme, it’s imperative for a SNL Chicago tour to visit the Goat.
-The iconic tavern, which is one of the main stops on our Historic Chicago Walking Bar Tour, has been a local institution for over 80 years.
+The iconic tavern, which is one of our favorite stops on Downtown Bucket List tours for private groups, has been a local institution for over 80 years.
 It catapulted to international fame when Belushi and fellow Chicagoan Bill Murray performed in the “Olympia Restaurant” skit.
 The instantly famous riffs of “Cheezborger!
 Cheezborger!
 Cheezborger!” were based on owner Bill Sianis and his clan and Greek staff at the Billy Goat Tavern.

 I suggest coming along on our tour, of course, if you’d like to learn more.
-And if you have come on our historic bartour before, it’s always worth stopping by the Billy Goat if you’re in that part of town.
+And if you have visited it with us before, it’s always worth stopping by the Billy Goat if you’re in that part of town.
 The venue and vibe are unlike anything else in glitzy downtown Chicago – a throwback in the best sense of the word.

 #4.
 The Second City